Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 How Often Do Guinea Pigs Need Grooming?

-Most short haired guinea pigs benefit from a weekly grooming session, but they may need brushing every few days if they are shedding more hair than normal.
+Most short haired guinea pigs need minimal grooming and benefit from a weekly grooming session, but they may need brushing every few days if they are shedding more hair than normal.

-A long haired guinea pig requires a bit more maintenance and upkeep to keep their hair looking its best.
+Long haired guinea pigs require a bit more maintenance and upkeep to keep their hair looking its best.

 Guinea pigs with lengthy hair should be brushed every day to prevent matts or tangles forming in their coat.